U.S. restriction on chipmakers deals critical blow to Huawei

 U.S. suppliers already have complained to Washington that restrictions imposed last May on Huawei’s access to American components and other technology will cost them billions of dollars in lost potential sales.

-The curbs announced Friday are the third round of sanctions aimed at cutting off Huawei’s access to U.S. technology and markets.

-The company’s American market evaporated after a congressional panel in 2012 labeled Huawei and its Chinese competitor ZTE Corp. security risks and told phone carriers to avoid them.
+The company’s telecoms market in the U.S. evaporated after a congressional panel in 2012 labeled Huawei and its Chinese competitor ZTE Corp. security risks and told phone carriers to avoid them.

 Huawei has launched its own smartphone operating system and is paying developers to create apps to run on it.
 But the company says sales have suffered.